samyeyo/LuaRT/README.md

 - Lightweight with no other dependencies
 - Develop in Lua, C programming knowledge is not needed
 - Batteries included : UTF8 strings, sockets, GUI, compression, audio, graphics...
+- LuaRT runs on Windows Vista, Windows 7, Windows 8, Windows 10 and Windows 11.

 #### Complete development environment
 - rtc: a Lua script to executable compiler